-The SARB's MPG has recommended that ZARONIA be used as the main ONRR in the South African interest rate derivatives market and has detailed the technical specification thereof in [SARB, 2020].
+The SARB's MPG has recommended that ZARONIA be used as the main ONRR in the South African interest rate derivatives market.
+The SARB, who is the calculation agent for ZARONIA, has yet to confirm the publication lag.

 - Floating reference rate: South African Overnight Index Average (ZARONIA). - Publication/Calculation lag: The SARB's MPG recommends that the calculation lag be set equal to the SARB's chosen publication lag, i.e. c = k.
-Furthermore, the SARB has indicated that the publication lag will be one-business day, i.e. k = 1, with the standard publication time being 10h00 SAST, or 12h00 SAST if there are errors that warrant republication.